 - 150 ml Milk

 - Bring the milk and water to a simmer before slowly stirring in the polenta.

-- Cook polenta for 8 minutes and then remove from heat.
+- Cook polenta for 8 minutes in a safe toxin-free nonstick saucepan, and then remove from heat.

 - Puree the banana and carefully combine with polenta.
 For best results, stir the polenta regularly during cooking.

 - 1 Banana